Research

 Quantum Computing for Quantum Chromodynamics

-Strong force is one of the four fundamental forces and the strongest among the four.
-For example, in terms of the interaction strength, the strong interaction as described by its underlying theory QCD is 102 times larger than the electromagnetic force, and 106 times larger than the weak force.
-This fact makes the strong interaction problems even more challenging.
+The strong force, one of the four fundamental forces, is the most powerful among them.
+For instance, the interaction strength of the strong force, as described by Quantum Chromodynamics, is 100 times stronger than the electromagnetic force and a million times stronger than the weak force.
+This immense strength makes solving problems related to the strong interaction particularly challenging.

-Fundamentally, structures of protons, neutrons and atomic nucleus, as well as quantum phase transitions in QCD involve quantum many-body systems of strongly interacting quarks and gluons.
-Precise and accurate theoretical predictions of the properties and dynamics of such quantum many-body systems require exponentially large classical computational resources, and often lie beyond the exascale computing era.
+The fundamental structures of protons, neutrons, and atomic nuclei, as well as quantum phase transitions in QCD, involve quantum many-body systems of strongly interacting quarks and gluons.
+Accurately predicting the properties and dynamics of these systems requires vast classical computational resources - often exceeding the capabilities of even exascale computing.